An appropriated title

-- Although the third and fourth films in the Alien franchise went under the original title, most spin-off merchandise is known under ''Aliens, which was the second movie.
+- Although the third and fourth films in the Alien franchise, respectively Alien³ and Alien: Resurrection, went under the original title, most spin-off merchandise is known under ''Aliens, which was the second movie.

 - Batman Begins has two sequels, both under the Dark Knight name, in what has come be known as The Dark Knight Saga.

 - If you can believe it, the Star Wars series was originally meant to be called The Adventures of Luke Skywalker.
 The first film's tremendous success and fame negated this.

 - The English-translation titles for The Millennium Trilogy books are all structured like the title of the second book, translated as The Girl Who Played With Fire.
 The first book, whose Swedish title means Men Who Hate Women, was retitled The Girl With The Dragon Tattoo; the third book, literally translated as The Air Castle That Was Blown Upnote was retitled The Girl Who Kicked the Hornets' Nest.
 The whole series is also colloquially known as the "Girl With the Dragon Tattoo" books.